krakphp/fn/README.md

 This way, all constants and curried functions are easily available, easy to read in the source, while giving you the ability to import any one off of functions.

+## Docs

+Docs are generated with `make docs`.
+This uses Krak Peridocs to actually generate the documentation from the peridot tests.

+## Code Generation

+The constants and curried functions are generated with `make code`.

+## Tests

+Tests are run via `make test` and are stored in the `test` directory.
+We use peridot for testing.

 ## API
 <table><tr><td><a href="#api-krak-fn-chain">chain</a></td><td><a href="#api-krak-fn-chunk">chunk</a></td><td><a href="#api-krak-fn-compose">compose</a></td><td><a href="#api-krak-fn-curry">curry</a></td><td><a href="#api-krak-fn-drop">drop</a></td><td><a href="#api-krak-fn-dropwhile">dropWhile</a></td><td><a href="#api-krak-fn-each">each</a></td><td><a href="#api-krak-fn-filter">filter</a></td></tr><tr><td><a href="#api-krak-fn-filterkeys">filterKeys</a></td><td><a href="#api-krak-fn-flatten">flatten</a></td><td><a href="#api-krak-fn-flip">flip</a></td><td><a href="#api-krak-fn-frompairs">fromPairs</a></td><td><a href="#api-krak-fn-hasindexin">hasIndexIn</a></td><td><a href="#api-krak-fn-head">head</a></td><td><a href="#api-krak-fn-inarray">inArray</a></td><td><a href="#api-krak-fn-index">index</a></td></tr><tr><td><a href="#api-krak-fn-indexin">indexIn</a></td><td><a href="#api-krak-fn-iter">iter</a></td><td><a href="#api-krak-fn-keys">keys</a></td><td><a href="#api-krak-fn-map">map</a></td><td><a href="#api-krak-fn-mapkeys">mapKeys</a></td><td><a href="#api-krak-fn-mapon">mapOn</a></td><td><a href="#api-krak-fn-oneach">onEach</a></td><td><a href="#api-krak-fn-op">op</a></td></tr><tr><td><a href="#api-krak-fn-partial">partial</a></td><td><a href="#api-krak-fn-partition">partition</a></td><td><a href="#api-krak-fn-pipe">pipe</a></td><td><a href="#api-krak-fn-range">range</a></td><td><a href="#api-krak-fn-reduce">reduce</a></td><td><a href="#api-krak-fn-slice">slice</a></td><td><a href="#api-krak-fn-take">take</a></td><td><a href="#api-krak-fn-takewhile">takeWhile</a></td></tr><tr><td><a href="#api-krak-fn-toarray">toArray</a></td><td><a href="#api-krak-fn-toarraywithkeys">toArrayWithKeys</a></td><td><a href="#api-krak-fn-topairs">toPairs</a></td><td><a href="#api-krak-fn-updateindexin">updateIndexIn</a></td><td><a href="#api-krak-fn-values">values</a></td><td><a href="#api-krak-fn-when">when</a></td><td><a href="#api-krak-fn-zip">zip</a></td></tr></table>